commons-research/commons-dws-public/vault/wikidata.sparql.md

 This SPAQRL query is based on a proposition of Jakub Galgonek <jakub.galgonek@uochb.cas.cz> (https://idsm.elixir-czech.cz/) and adapted by Pierre-Marie Allard (pierre-marie.allard@unige.ch)
 It returns an order list of organisms known to produce chemical compounds having an indolic moiety.
-The organisms are aggregated at the parent taxon level, and the list is ordered by number of compound occurence in the parent t
+The organisms are aggregated at the parent taxon level and the list is ordered by number of compound occurence in the parent t

 https://w.wiki/xMN